renuo/norobots/README.md

 # Norobots

-Block Bots from scraping your website.
+Block Bots from accessing your website.

 ## Installation